-In September 2019, UN Member States adopted the 2030 Agenda for Sustainable Development (Agenda 2030).
+September 2019, UN Member States adopted the 2030 Agenda for Sustainable Development (Agenda 2030).
 This development framework is expected to guide global development efforts for the period of 2016-2030.

 This is the first global document of its nature, having been elaborated based on the input of over five million people across 88 countries, in what was the world's largest consultative process.
 In line with other global and regional frameworks, Agenda 2030 highlights the importance of country-led development efforts and synergies among the public, private, and third sectors, as well as international actors.
 This is especially important for efforts striving towards gender equality and the empowerment of women and girls given the crosscutting nature of this work and key linkages between underlying gender inequality issues.

 To understand personal experiences of contextualizing Agenda 2030's Sustainable Development Goals (SDGs), identify good practices and common bottlenecks, the SDGs Kenya Forum and Gloria Novovic (University of Guelph) organized a workshop gathering stakeholders working at the nexus of SDGs implementation and gender equality in Kenya.
 The overall aim of the workshop was to provide an inclusive forum for discussions on strengthening relationships among actors working towards gender equality in Uganda.
-This half-day workshop gathered experts from
+This half-day workshop gathered experts from:

-- (i) the national gender machineries;
+- (i) National gender machineries;

-- (ii) (ii) international and local civil society;
+- (ii) International and local civil society;

-- (iii) (iii) UN agencies; and
+- (iii) UN agencies; and

-- (iv) (iv) development partners.
+- (iv) Development partners.

-The workshop presented preliminary research findings from (i) Gloria Novovic's doctoral research on SDG domestication on a national level and (ii) SDGs Kenya Forum study examining SDG integration in three counties across the country.
+The workshop presented preliminary research findings from (i) Gloria Novovic's doctoral research on SDG domestication and (ii) SDGs Kenya Forum study examining SDG integration in three counties across the country.
 Participants were offered a platform to discuss the findings, raise other areas of concern, as well as engage in group activities aimed at mapping out gender and SDG efforts in Kenya and further areas of collaboration.

 Plenary discussions regarded the nature of SDG global mechanisms and their usefulness for domestic development priorities, as well as the role of different development stakeholders working in the area of gender mainstreaming and women's rights.
 CSO coordination for SDG efforts, cross-sectoral synergies, constructive working groups with Government and UN counterparts on different gender-specific challenges of Agenda 2030 have all been listed as good practices.
-Areas of further improvement are particularly linked to the localization of Agenda 2030 as well as gender more broadly to county levels, as well as clearer integration of Government-UN-CSO frameworks for SDG domestication.
-Finally, group activities (i) mapped out the presence of actors working on gender equality, and (ii) identified institutional requirements from diverse sets of actors to allow for further synergies.

-The present report will provide an overview of core debates enabled by the Mapping Gender Synergies workshop.
+Areas of further improvement are particularly linked to the localization of Agenda 2030, to county levels, as well as clearer integration of Governmentfor SDG domestication.
+Finally, group UN-CSO frameworks activities (i) mapped out the presence of actors working on gender equality, and (ii) identified institutional requirements from diverse sets of actors to allow for further synergies.
+The present report will provide an overview of core debates enabled by the Gender Synergies workshop.
 This will include:

-- An overview of findings presented Gloria Novovic (University of Guelph) and Catherine Nyambura (SDGs Kenya Forum) - Issues raised during the plenary discussion on SDGs and gender in Kenya - Results of the group exercise mapping gender equality actors in Uganda - Insights from the group exercise listing institutional requirements for further collaboration among actors pursuing gender equality in Uganda - Recommendations compendium - Annex I: Workshop Agenda - Annex II: List of workshop Participants - Acknowledgements.
+- An overview of findings presented Gloria Novovic (University of Guelph) and Catherine Nyambura (SDGs Kenya Forum) - Issues raised during the plenary discussion on SDGs and gender in Kenya - Results of the group exercise mapping gender equality actors - Insights from the group exercise listing institutional requirements for further collaboration among actors pursuing gender equality - Recommendations compendium - Annex I: Workshop Agenda - Annex II: List of Workshop participants - Acknowledgements.